The Mini Cold Moon

 No worries though - my hands were freezing and I was ready for some heated mattress pad!

-This is one of three very similar images captured by the Seestar, edited slightly to crop and sharpen things a little bit.
-For a small telescope, the Seestar really is great for just taking a "snapshot" of something in the Cosmos without setting up an entire imaging telescope rig to do it.
+This is one of three very similar images captured by the SeeStar, edited slightly to crop and sharpen things a little bit.
+For a small telescope, the SeeStar really is great for just taking a "snapshot" of something in the Cosmos without setting up an entire imaging telescope rig to do it.
 What a great little Time Machine!

 Strongest Northern Lights in 20 Years May 10, 2024 Solar Storm